kjgarza/kjgarza.github.io/portfolio/case-c.md

   slug: discovery
   headline: Discovery
   content: |
-    I conducted a series of interviews with bibliometricians and stakeholders; the main challenge was aligning the goals and finding consensus on dashboard objectives.
+    I conducted interviews with bibliometricians and stakeholders; the main challenge was aligning the goals and finding consensus on dashboard objectives.

     A major challenge here was DataCite's infrastructure and data capabilities; I had to conciliate the infrastructure and data limitations with the user stories and goals we were aiming to address in the dashboard.
   media: